Beating the “top priority” facilities manager blues [infographic]

-Action Helpdesk from PS Assets changes the game
+Action Helpdesk from IRIS Assets changes the game

 Once assets have been added to your database, you can attach files and even videos to them.
 When users scan the asset, they can be served helpful guides, important documents, and even a complete user walkthrough.
 Alternatively, if an issue needs to be escalated, it’s easy for users to do so, and their ticket will be automatically routed to the appropriate facilities or support team.

 Your facilities team can then instantly find the asset and benefit from a full audit trail and asset history, making it easy to fix issues at their cause.
 Also, these issues can be reported on to give a live overview of outstanding problems.